simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 production should be short and painless if you reference the version upgrade documentation.

+Beginning with SIMP 6.4.0, simply installing SIMP-packaged Puppet module RPMs will no longer apply the module updates to the ``simp`` :term:`Puppet environment`.
+You must deploy the Puppet modules to the desired Puppet environment(s) using the mechanism appropriate for your :ref:`deployment scenario <ug-deployment_scenarios>`.

 ..
 IMPORTANT::

    Review any :ref:`ug-version-specific-upgrade-instructions` prior to